smithblack-0/WorkflowForge/docs/Autonoma/MOA.md

 ### Program

-A program then consists of loading a PTA with all of this information.
+A program then consists of loading a MOA with all of this information.
 All other complexity is exported to the compiler chain, and fortunately ZCP is isomorphic with flatted jump flow control.

 ## Usage.

-When used, the PTA accepts only
+When used, the MOA accepts only

 * Tokens: A "B" shaped batch of tokens from each batch predicted by the model